Nurse practitioner: Quality of care

-A review of studies comparing outcomes of care by NPs and physicians in primary care and urgent care settings was generally comparable, although the strength of the evidence was generally low due to limited study duration and participant numbers.
-A recent study showed nurse practitioners practicing in states with independent prescription authority were more than twenty times more likely to overprescribe opioids than nurse practitioners in prescription-restricted states.
+A 2011 review of studies comparing outcomes of care by NPs and physicians in primary care and urgent care settings found that outcomes were generally comparable, although the strength of the evidence was generally low due to limited study duration and participant numbers.
+A 2020 study showed nurse practitioners practicing in states with independent prescription authority were more than twenty times more likely to overprescribe opioids than nurse practitioners in prescription-restricted states.
 The same study identified that both nurse practitioners and physician assistants were more likely to overprescribe opioids compared to physicians.
 Nurse practitioners and physician assistants were also associated with more unnecessary imaging services than primary care physicians, which may have ramifications on care and overall costs.

-One systematic review suggests "that the implementation of advanced practice nursing roles in emergency and critical care settings improves patient outcomes in emergency and critical care settings".
+A 2017 systematic review suggested "that the implementation of advanced practice nursing roles in emergency and critical care settings improves patient outcomes in emergency and critical care settings".

 Job setting

 Nurse practitioners are currently employed in a wide variety of practice settings.
 These settings include the ambulatory, inpatient, or emergency departments of hospitals, health clinics, and office practices, whether private or nurse-run.
 In addition, they deliver care in schools and on college campuses, as well as in nursing homes and assisted living facilities.
 NPs can work alone or under the supervision of a physician in a wide variety of specializations.

+Transition from RN to a NP comes with hidden challenges at the job.
+The work is familiar since they were once a RN but the new achievement as a NP come with responsibilities and invisible balance of stressors and management of team.
+To persevere in the first-year transition period is to have a healthy mindset and finding reliable work relationships.